 The course structure is an email a day with links to eight different meditations over the month, and the opportunity to chat to me and ask questions over the month.

-You can hear a radio interview I did on Mindfulness for Women with Brian Kelly on Coast FM, NZ here:
+You can hear a radio interview I did on Mindfulness for Women earlier this year with Brian Kelly on Coast FM, NZ here:

 You can read an extract from the first chapter here